When Murder Makes the Headlines

-Welcome, Lana.
+Welcome, Irene.
 Let’s get started, shall we?

 Tell us about the novel that you live inside.
 Is it part of a series?
 If so, please tell us about the series too.